 An escaped leopard is eluding its would-be captors in China.
-Now, officials are deploying hundreds of drones to find it.
+Officials sent hundreds of drones to find it.

 Besides being home to the safari park, Hangzhou is a high-tech hub and the site of e-commerce giant Alibaba’s headquarters.

 The Hangzhou Safari Park apologized Saturday.
-In a statement on Weibo, it said park officials did not notify the public at first because there was little risk of attack from the leopards, which are not yet full-grown, and they feared causing panic.
+In a statement on Weibo, it said park officials did not notify the public at first because there was little risk of attack from the leopards, which are not yet fully grown, and they feared causing panic.

 “Our park has reflected deeply and we want to express our deep apologies,” it said.
 “We sincerely accept criticism and supervision from the public.”